ajfisher/espixel/README.md

 If the module has come up appropriately then you'll see a message like this:

 ```
-ESP_f2df79/sys/version 0.7.0 - Dec  5 2016 - 23:23:17
+ESP_f2df79/sys/version 0.7.0 - Dec  5 2016 - 23:23:17 (1)
-ESP_f2df79/o/c/status available
+ESP_f2df79/o/c/status available (2)
-ESP_f2df79/0/o/c/status available
+ESP_f2df79/0/o/c/status available (3)
 ```

 If you get this, you're in business.
 You can now publish messages and your module should behave.

-* 1: tells you the version of the firmware being run.
+* (1): tells you the version of the firmware being run.
-* 2: tells you that the module itself has subscribed to inbound messages so it can take configuration and data
+* (2): tells you that the module itself has subscribed to inbound messages so it can take configuration and data
-* 3: tells you that the strip with ID 0 is available to take pixel messages.
+* (3): tells you that the strip with ID 0 is available to take pixel messages.

-By default all modules are configured to have a neopixel strip on GPIO2 which is identified by strip `0`.
-You can have up to 8 independent strips and they can each be of different lengths.
+By default all modules are configured to have a neopixel strip on GPIO2 which is identified as strip `0`.
+You can have up to 8 independent strips and they can each be of different lengths which you can define.
+As you add each on they are assigned to the next available ID from 1-7.
+Watch the available message return to indicate they are ready to go.

 #### Resetting the module